Its-Rolo/Its-Rolo/README.md

 # 👋 Heyo!
 I'm Rolo.
----
-# 💫 What im working on:
+# 💫 Here is what im working on:
 📺 rokuRA - a python tool for remotely controlling your Roku telivision.<br> 🌸 Customizing and configuring my Arch Linux (btw) Hyprland setup.<br> 🤓 Studying Computer Science at University!